Dundalia/Dundalia.github.io/_news/2025-06-10-yc-ai-startup-school.md

 related_posts: false
 ---

-I was selected to participate in the Y Combinator AI Startup School in San Francisco ([events.ycombinator.com/ai-sus](https://events.ycombinator.com/ai-sus)).
+I was selected to participate in the [Y Combinator AI Startup School](https://events.ycombinator.com/ai-sus) in San Francisco.